 With all the changes over the past year – whether because of the pandemic or otherwise – you might find yourself considering a little creative personal reinvention.
 Maybe your job disappeared, or perhaps it’s high time to shake things up a bit.

-If you don’t know where to begin and you’re not quite sure what you want to do, starting a side-hustle is an excellent way to test the waters before diving into the deep end.
+If you don’t know where to begin and you’re not quite sure what you want to do, starting a side hustle is an excellent way to test the waters before diving into the deep end.
 And in case you haven’t considered it before, life coaching is something to consider.
 It’s a way to leverage your innate soft skills and your hard experience to help others succeed.

 Intrigued by the prospect of becoming a life coach?
 Let’s dive in!

-Start a side-hustle in 8 steps
+Start a side hustle in 8 steps

-A side-hustle is more than just a part-time job.
+A side hustle is more than just a part-time job.
 You leverage your skills and experience to get paid for something you’re good at.
-Some people start side-hustles to earn extra money, but they can also turn this additional income into full-time gigs.
+Some people start side hustles to earn extra money, but they can also turn this additional income into full-time gigs.
 What’s better than getting paid to do something you enjoy?
 That’s what life ought to be about!

-But starting a life coaching side-hustle isn’t like selling a product or a tangible service, like copywriting or graphic design.
+But starting a life coaching side hustle isn’t like selling a product or a tangible service, like copywriting or graphic design.
 It’s about you and what you bring to the table—your experiences, insights, and approach.
 Start by making a list of all your strengths and passions.
 From there, you can determine whether those skills are marketable or not.

 Next, you’ll need to build up your expertise.
 Some examples include nutrition, mental health, setting boundaries, work-life balance, mindfulness, etc. You may also have to get some additional training in that area.
 Narrowing your focus helps you clarify who you want to coach and how you want to do so, making it easier to market your services to your ideal clients.

 1. Start With Your Life Experience